VoidWalker287/ENGR120-exam1/README.md

 - examProblem1.c, examProblem2.c, etc.
 - examTrueFalse.c

-#### I got an error saying my version does not meet the minimum requirement.
+#### Q: I got an error saying my version does not meet the minimum requirement.

-This error is just a formality from CLion.
+A: This error is just a formality from CLion.
 To fix this, open the CMakeLists.txt file in the project.
 In the following line:
 ```cmake
 cmake_minimum_required(VERSION 3.19.2)
 ```